-This course exposes the students to scientific research techniques.
-Students are given the opportunity to conduct research independently from a selection of fields.
-The course trains student to collect and collate data, and interpret the results.
+This course must be taken directly after MIC4001 Research Design in Biomedical Science in semester 1.
+The students will continue to have the opportunity to spend a significant amount of time in research labs, learning scientific research techniques.
+Following on from MIC4001, in this semester, students will be expected to conduct research with some guidance but quite independently.
+The course trains the students to collect and collate data, and interpret the results.
 An oral presentation and written thesis are compulsory components of the course.